- Describe how energy is carried by waves and the relation of wave energy to features associated with the shoreline

 12.1.1 Behavior of Waves Approaching Shore

 On the open sea, waves generally appear choppy because wave trains from many directions are interacting with each other.
 Where crests converge with other crests (called constructive interference) they add together producing peaks, a process referred to as wave amplification.
 Constructive interference of troughs produces hollows.
 Where crests converge with troughs, they cancel each other out (called destructive interference).
 As waves approach shore and begin to make frictional contact with the sea floor (i.e., water depth is a half wavelength or less) they begin to slow down, but the energy carried by the wave remains the same so they build up higher.
-Remember that the water moves in a circular motion as the wave passes, with the water feeding each circle being drawn from the trough in front of the advancing wave.
+Remember that the water moves in a circular motion as the wave passes, with the water that feeds each circle being drawn from the trough in front of the advancing wave.
 As the wave encounters shallower water at the shore, there is eventually insufficient water in front of the wave to supply a complete circle, and the crest pours over creating a breaker.

 A special type of wave is generated by any energetic event affecting the sea floor, such as earthquakes, submarine landslides, and volcanic eruptions.
-Such waves are called tsunamis and, in the case of earthquakes, are created when a portion of the seafloor is suddenly elevated by movement in the crustal rocks involved in the earthquake.
-The water is suddenly lifted and a wave train spreads out in all directions carrying enormous energy and traveling very fast (hundreds of miles per hour).
+Such waves are called tsunamis and, in the case of earthquakes, are created when a portion of the seafloor is suddenly elevated by movement in the crustal rocks below that are involved in the earthquake.
+The water is suddenly lifted and a wave train spreads out in all directions from the mound carrying enormous energy and traveling very fast (hundreds of miles per hour).
 Tsunamis may pass unnoticed in the open ocean because the wavelength is very long and the wave height is very low.
 But as the wave train approaches shore, each wave makes contact with the shallow seafloor, friction increases, and the wave slows down.
 Wave height builds up and the wave strikes the shore as a wall of water a hundred or more feet high.
 The massive wave may sweep inland well beyond the beach.
 This is called the tsunami runup, which destroys structures far inland.
 Tsunamis deliver a catastrophic blow to observers at the beach as the water in the trough in front of it is drawn back toward the tsunami wave, exposing the seafloor.
 Curious and unsuspecting people on the beach may run out to see exposed offshore sea life only to be overwhelmed when the breaking crest hits.

 12.2 Shoreline Features